Why is opening a cloud kitchen a good idea?

 Here is a complete list of all the permissions required for opening a food business in India and the steps to procuring them.

-The cost of setting up the kitchen will vary depending upon the cuisine and food you are offering.
+The cost of setting up the kitchen will vary depending on the cuisine and food you are offering.
 For example, the cost of setting up a cloud kitchen that wants to serve items like Burger, Pizza, Pasta, and Sandwiches will not cost more than Rs 2,00,000.

 If you spend wisely on equipment by procuring new electronic items and old equipment such as tables, racks, and storing shelves, you can save up a lot of money.
 The cost can go up because of the heavy equipment like a chimney, deep refrigerators, and burners.
 If you are planning to run multiple brands from the same kitchen, you can leverage the same kitchen equipment and resources for multiple brands.
-This would help you save up on the equipment cost.
+This would help you save on the equipment cost.

 Here is how you can choose the kitchen equipment for your cloud kitchen